Playlist for Put the Needle On the Record with Billy Jam - September 7, 2007

-<-- Previous playlist | Back to Put the Needle On the Record with Billy Jam playlists | Next playlist --> |
+<-- Previous playlist | Back to Put The Needle On The Record with Billy Jam playlists | Next playlist -->

-September 7, 2007: Monkeys Stole My Breakfast (feat.
+Favoriting September 7, 2007: Monkeys Stole My Breakfast (feat.
 Melina Jones, WonWay Posibul, & Ayentee)

 (* = new, *** = special)

-Artist Track Album Label Format Comments Year New / Special
+Artist Track Album Label Year Format Comments New / Special

 excpert from You Me And Everyone we Know + ALF intro

-Billy Jam & Scott WIlliams Bolinas Blues
+Billy Jam & Scott WIlliams Bolinas Blues Favoriting

-Neil Young old man played forwards and backwards - and reason I played this great song was cuz I heard it in soundtrack to that movie about the early cali skaters Z-boys (not the documentary - the other_
+Neil Young old man Favoriting played forwards and backwards - and reason I played this great song was cuz I heard it in soundtrack to that movie about the early cali skaters Z-boys (not the documentary - the other_

 David Cross

-Fugazi I saw you eat ice cream
+Fugazi I saw you eat ice cream Favoriting

-Kurtronic and the Middleman twice the bass V/A southern fried 2: prime time another track off the Cork, Ireland compilation
+Kurtronic and the Middleman twice the bass Favoriting V/A southern fried 2: prime time another track off the Cork, Ireland compilation

 blogging skit thanks to Brian Turner